 You're also able to spin 360-degrees on the chairs swivel arm so you can turn your entire body instead of turning your neck, which over time can be extremely strenuous.

-The exterior upholstery of the chair is PU leather, which is tear and spill-resistant and Incredibly easy to wipe down with a wet rag if it starts to get pretty grubby.
+The exterior upholstery of this one is PU leather, which is tear and spill-resistant and Incredibly easy to wipe down with a wet rag if it starts to get pretty grubby.

 I love the fact that you don't have to worry about any discolorations or stains affecting the upholstery of the chair so you can eat and drink at your leisure without a care in the world.